Professor at UBS

 1986-1990: Undergraduate studies at Telecom ParisTEch (former ENST).

-- Franklin Cochachin, "Noised enhanced LDPC and Turbo decoder", PhD started in february 2016 (with prof. D. Declercq, University of Cergy Pontoise)
+- Franklin COCHACHIN, "Noised enhanced LDPC decoders", PhD started in february 2016 (with prof. D. Declercq, University of Cergy Pontoise)

 - Oussama Abassi (june 2014), "Etude des décodeurs LDPC non-binaires",